wailwinphyo/estore-evoucher/README.md

 ## For Testing APIs
 - For Admin API, it need user with **Role_ADMIN** Role.
-  - The following user has ADMIN Role and use to call ADMIN APIs

 | UserType        | Sample Json           |
 | ------------- |:-------------:|